alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ## 4.5 Conflicts of Interest

-In the event of any conflict of interest such that Dr Whitaker is not able to evaluate or enforce the reported violation, Ben Murton will take Kirstie's place.
+In the event of any conflict of interest such that Dr Whitaker is not able to evaluate or enforce the reported violation, [INSERT EXTERNAL CONTACT] will take Kirstie's place.

 # 5 Acknowledgement